the-crypt-keeper/llama-srb-api/README.md

 # News

+*1/11*
+- Improve OpenAI compatibility in the streaming responces, the stop token is no longer echoed as `text` but instead as `stop_reason`
+- Fix last token being cut off when finish_reason was length

 *1/4*
 - Update to b56f079e28fda692f11a8b59200ceb815b05d419 of upstream llama.cpp
 - Add /health endpoint (will 500 until model has loaded)